-Our counsellors and psychotherapists and affiliated organisations work with people of all faiths and none within ACC's Ethics and Practice.
+Our counsellors/psychotherapists and organisations work with people of all faiths and none within ACC's Ethics and Practice.

 The term counselling and counsellor will be used in the remainder of this document to represent counselling and psychotherapy and counsellors and psychotherapists for ease of reference.